-The Milwaukee Active Streets 2021 program builds on the success of DPW’s 2020 partnership with Milwaukee County Parks.
+The Milwaukee Active Streets program builds on the success of DPW’s 2020 partnership with Milwaukee County Parks.
 As a response to the COVID-19 pandemic, traffic on streets was limited or prohibited in order to increase space for people to walk, bike, and be active at a safe distance from one another.
 A survey conducted at the conclusion of the 2020 program found that 72% of respondents supported continuing the program beyond the COVID-19 pandemic.
-Full survey responses are below and more information on Active Streets in 2020 can be found at milwaukee.gov/ActiveStreets.
+The 2021 Active Streets program shifted to a community-led effort in which local organizations proposed street locations and led programming, outreach, and art installations on their Active Street.
+Support continued into 2022 with some semi-permanent traffic calming installations.
+More information on previous Active Streets programs can be found at the bottom of this page.

 - Slow motorists to create space for people to walk, bike, and be active, during the COVID-19 pandemic and beyond